 What format these videos take is up to you.
-They can be instructions about a process, a presentation of your brand, or a direct advertisement of your services.
+They can be instructions about a process, a presentation of your brand, or a direct advertisement for your services.
 Either way, you don’t want to miss out on what they can do for your bank website development.

 A great example of this can be found on Truist’s website.

-When you arrive on their homepage, the first thing you’re shown is a video that starts playing automatically, taking up all the space above the fold.
+When you arrive at their homepage, the first thing you’re shown is a video that starts playing automatically, taking up all the space above the fold.
 It serves as a brief presentation of the Truist brand, and even matches the color scheme of the rest of the website.

 3. Ensure quick load speeds

 As good as all these bank website ideas are, none of them will do you any good if users don’t stick around to see them.
 Unfortunately, without the help of one crucial element, that might just be the case.

 At least 53% of users will abandon a website page if it takes more than three seconds to load.
 As short as three seconds might sound, it’s a long time in the world of page load speeds.
 You don’t want to lose out to your competitors just because your website took a second too long to load.

 You can do a few different things to shorten your load times, including compressing images and caching your website pages.
 Ultimately, you want to keep your load times at one or two seconds.

 A fantastic example of good load speed is the homepage for ServisFirst Bank, which is capable of loading in one or two seconds each time it’s pulled up.

 You want your website to rank in Google search results where people can see it.
 But even if you craft the best site in the world, it might still not rank.
 Why?
 Because Google ranks websites based on their mobile, not desktop, format.